rathaumons/pyppbox/GETSTARTED.md

 ## ⚙️ Requirements

 All requirements are not strictly limited.
 However, some specific modules might need some special dependencies.
-For example, `YOLO_Classic` (With `.weights` model) relies OpenCV DNN in order to make use of GPU power.
+For example, `YOLO_Classic` (With `.weights` model) relies on [OpenCV DNN](https://docs.opencv.org/4.x/d2/d58/tutorial_table_of_content_dnn.html) in order to make use of GPU power.
 In this case, you might need to build OpenCV from source by yourself or use our [`pyppbox-opencv`](https://github.com/rathaumons/opencv-for-pyppbox) instead of the official `opencv-contrib-python` which does not include GPU support.

 * Prerequisite:
-  - For NVIDIA GPU: [CUDA Toolkit 11.x.x](https://developer.nvidia.com/cuda-downloads) with default installation path
+  - (Optional) For NVIDIA GPU: [CUDA Toolkit 11.x.x](https://developer.nvidia.com/cuda-downloads) with default installation path
-  - For NVIDIA GPU: [cuDNN 8.x.x](https://developer.nvidia.com/rdp/cudnn-download) with default installation path
+  - (Optional) For NVIDIA GPU: [cuDNN 8.x.x](https://developer.nvidia.com/rdp/cudnn-download) with default installation path
   - Python [[3.8-3.11]](https://www.python.org/downloads/)
   - Local pyppbox repo: `git clone https://github.com/rathaumons/pyppbox.git`